-12. FINANCIAL RISK AND MANAGEMENT OBJECTIVES AND POLICIES
+13. FINANCIAL RISK AND MANAGEMENT OBJECTIVES AND POLICIES

-The Fund's principal financial liabilities are accrued management fee and other expenses.
-The Fund also has financial assets in the form of Cash and cash equivalents, investments at FVTPL and dividend receivable which are integral and directly derived out of its regular business.
+The Fund's principal financial liabilities are management fees payable.

+The Fund also has financial assets in the form of cash and cash equivalents and financial assets at FVTPL which are integral and directly derived out of its regular business.

 The Fund's financial operations are exposed to following risks.